iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 end

 subgraph Contribute and Finalize stage
-    COMPUTED -- If trust = 1\nand TEE task\nand no contribution have been made yet\nand not in callback mode --> CONTRIBUTE_AND_FINALIZE_ONGOING
+    COMPUTED -- If trust = 1\nand TEE task\nand no contribution has been made yet\nand not in callback mode --> CONTRIBUTE_AND_FINALIZE_ONGOING

     CONTRIBUTE_AND_FINALIZE_ONGOING --> CONTRIBUTE_AND_FINALIZE_DONE
     CONTRIBUTE_AND_FINALIZE_ONGOING --> CONTRIBUTE_AND_FINALIZE_FAILED:::failure